 Prior Learning Assessment (PLA) is used to describe learning gained outside a traditional academic environment.
 PLA is learning and knowledge students have acquired while working, participating in employer training programs, studying independently, volunteering or doing community service, which will count toward their degree program.
 Further, PLA is a process that allows students to submit evidence of formal training and experiential learning for evaluation for potential college credit.
+Experience alone is not credit-worthy, but to which the credits will be transferred.
+Although Grantham makes every effort to enhance the transferability of credit to other institutions, a student should always contact the Registrar at the college or University of interest to determine whether credit from Grantham will transfer to that institution.

-Experience alone is not credit-worthy, but students may receive college-level credit for learning that occurred as a result of the experience.
+students may receive college-level credit for learning that occurred as a result of the experience.